stefan-jansen/machine-learning-for-trading/README.md

 this [chapter](06_machine_learning_process) sets the stage by outlining how to formulate, train, tune and evaluate the predictive performance of ML models as a systematic workflow.
 It covers:

-- How supervised and unsupervised learning using data works
+- How supervised and unsupervised learning from data works
-- How to apply the ML workflow
-- How to formulate loss functions for regression and classification
-- How to train and evaluate supervised learning models
+- Training and evaluating supervised learning models for regression and classification tasks
-- How the bias-variance trade-off impacts prediction errors
+- How the bias-variance trade-off impacts predictive performance
-- How to diagnose and address prediction errors
+- How to diagnose and address prediction errors due to overfitting
-- How to train a model using cross-validation to manage the bias-variance trade-off
-- How to implement cross-validation using scikit-learn
+- Using cross-validation to optimize hyperparameters with a focus on time-series data
-- Why the nature of financial data requires different approaches to out-of-sample testing
+- Why financial data requires additional attention when testing out-of-sample

 ### 07 Linear Models: From Risk Factors to Return Forecasts

 Linear models are applied to regression and classification problems with the goals of inference and prediction.
-Numerous asset pricing models that have been developed by academic and industry researchers leverage linear regression.
-Applications include the identification of significant factors that drive asset returns, for example, as a basis for risk management, as well as the prediction of returns over various time horizons.
+Numerous asset pricing models developed by academia and industry are based on linear regression.
+Applications include identifying significant factors that drive asset returns, for example, as a basis for risk management, as predicting returns over various time horizons.
 Classification problems, on the other hand, include directional price forecasts.
 [Chapter 07](07_linear_models) covers the following topics:

 - How linear regression works and which assumptions it makes
-- How to train and diagnose linear regression models
+- Training and diagnosing linear regression models
-- How to use linear regression to predict future returns
+- Using linear regression to predict stock returns
-- How use regularization to improve the predictive performance
+- Use regularization to improve the predictive performance
 - How logistic regression works
-- How to convert a regression into a classification problem
+- Converting a regression into a classification problem
-- How to design a trading algorithm based on price predictions generated by a ML model

 ### 08 The ML4T Workflow: From Model to Strategy Backtesting

-Now it’s time to integrate the various building blocks of the machine learning for trading (ML4T) workflow that we have so far discussed separately.
 The goal of this [chapter](08_ml4t_workflow) is to present an end-to-end perspective on the process of designing, simulating, and evaluating a trading strategy driven by an ML algorithm.
 To this end, we will demonstrate in more detail how to backtest an ML-driven strategy in a historical market context using the Python libraries backtrader and Zipline.

-The ultimate objective of the ML4T workflow is to gather evidence from historical data that helps decide whether to deploy a candidate strategy in a live market and put financial resources at risk.
-This process builds on the skills you developed in the previous chapters because it relies on your ability
-- to work with a diverse set of data sources to engineer informative factors,
-- to design ML models that generate predictive signals to inform your trading strategy, and
-- to optimize the resulting portfolio from a risk-return perspective.

-A realistic simulation of your strategy also needs to faithfully represent how security markets operate and how trades are executed.
-Therefore, the institutional details of exchanges, such as which order types are available and how prices are determined, also matter when you design a backtest or evaluate whether a backtesting engine includes the requisite features for accurate performance measurements.
-Finally, there are several methodological aspects that require attention to avoid biased results and false discoveries that will lead to poor investment decisions.

 More specifically, after working through this chapter you will be able to:
 - Plan and implement end-to-end strategy backtesting
 - Understand and avoid critical pitfalls when implementing backtests
 - Discuss the advantages and disadvantages of vectorized vs event-driven backtesting engines
 - Identify and evaluate the key components of an event-driven backtester
 - Design and execute the ML4T workflow using data sources at minute and daily frequencies, with ML models trained separately or as part of the backtest
-- Know how to use Zipline and backtrader
+- Use Zipline and backtrader to design and evaluate your own strategies

 ### 09 Time Series Models for Volatility Forecasts and Statistical Arbitrage